lowlighter/metrics/source/plugins/languages/README.md

 Colors can be either in hexadecimal format or a [named color](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value).
 It is also possible to use a predefined set of colors from [colorsets.json](colorsets.json)

+**Using `indepth` statistics**

+Languages statistics are computed using the top languages of each repository you contributed to.
+If you work a lot with other people, these numbers may be less representative of your actual work.

+The `plugin_languages_indepth` option lets you get more accurate metrics by cloning each repository, running [github/linguist](https://github.com/github/linguist) on it and iterating over patches matching your username from `git log`, but will be **significantly slower**.

+> ⚠️ Although *metrics* does not send any code to external sources, you must understand that when using this option repositories are cloned locally temporarly on the GitHub Action runner.
+If you work with sensitive data or company code, it is advised to keep this option disabled. *Metrics* cannot be held responsible for any eventual code leaks, use at your own risk.
+> Source code is available for auditing at [indepth.mjs](/source/plugins/languages/indepth.mjs)

 #### ℹ️ Examples workflows

 [➡️ Available options for this plugin](metadata.yml)